chrisjbryant/errant/README.md

 As mentioned at the start of this section, the above rules have been described in isolation when in fact they sometimes interact and may be carefully ordered.
 The most complex example of this is verb morphology errors: while errors involving gerunds (VBG) or participles (VBN) are usually considered FORM, and errors involving past tense forms (VBD) are usually considered TENSE, edits such as VBG -> VBD, or vice versa, are more ambiguous (FORM or TENSE?).
 Similarly, SVA errors normally involve a 3rd-person form (VBZ), but there are also cases of VBZ -> VBN (SVA or FORM?).
 Although such cases are normally the result of a POS tagging error, we ultimately resolved this issue by manually inspecting the data to determine an order of precedence.
 Specifically, ambiguous errors were first considered FORM if one side was VBG or VBN, second considered SVA if one side was VBP or VBZ, and third considered TENSE if one side was VBD.
 In our experiments, this order seemed to produce the most reliable results, but it must still be recognised as an approximation.

 Ultimately, since the interactions between our rules are very difficult to describe in words, we refer the reader to the code for more information concerning rule order.
 Specifically, look at `get_one_sided_type` and `get_two_sided_type` in `errant/categorizer.py`.
 In general, the rules presented in this section mirror the order they occur in these functions.

-# MIT License

-Copyright (c) 2017 Christopher Bryant, Mariano Felice

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Contact